trimstray/nginx-admins-handbook/doc/RULES.md

   > - only one `server_name` definition, and...
   > - preventively I add it at the beginning of the configuration

   > Also good point is `return 444;` for default server name because this will close the connection and log it internally, for any domain that isn't defined in NGINX.
+In addition, I would implement rate limiting rule.

 ###### Example